yufeizhao/yufeizhao.github.io/blog/_posts/2020-09-12-joints-varieties.md

 title: "Joints of varieties"
 layout: blogpost
 image: /blog/images/joints-optimal.png
-description: New paper with Jonathan Tidor and Hung-Hsun Hans Yu solving the joints problem for varieties
+description: Generalizing the joints theorem from lines to varieties
 ---

 The summer has come to an end.